Nullifu/Nullifu/README.md

-## Hi there! 👋 I'm Nullifu
+## Nullifu

-A passionate developer who loves building Discord bots with JavaScript and TypeScript.
+developer building Discord bots with JavaScript and TypeScript.
 I've also done a bit of scripting in roblox.

 **🛠️ Technologies:**

 * Lua
+* Python
 * TypeScript
 * JavaScript
 * Discord.js